 Brands know they must find ways to create, produce and deploy strong and impactful brand storytelling.

-Audiences are looking for that emotional connection.
+Audiences are looking for that emotional connection, that emotional punch.

 People watch movies and binge-watch series because these productions are able to create that kind of connection (and it is the reason why also producing television shows at Toast, alongside branded content, makes so much sense).